-If $300 doesn’t quite fit your budget, whichever way it swings, check out our guide to the best graphics cards available today.
+If $300 is above or below your budget, check out our list of the best graphics cards available now.

 Pricing and availability

 The Nvidia RTX 2060 is the oldest card in this lineup, debuting in January 2019.
 Its price stayed very close to what it launched at until the 5600 XT crested the horizon.
-It has since been dropped by $50 to $300, a sizable cut that makes the 2060 a much more competitive option.
-Not all third-parties have followed suit, however, so some cards are still found between $320 and $340.
+It has since been dropped to $300, a sizable cut that makes the 2060 a much more competitive option.
+Not all third parties have followed suit, however, so some cards are still found between $320 and $340.

-The GTX 1660 Ti debuted just over a month later, in late February 2019 with a price of $279 for the Founders Edition.
-You can still find models at that price in 2020, though there are also third-party alternatives with fancier cooling and factory overclocks which push its price into the $330s.
+The GTX 1660 Ti debuted just over a month later, in late February 2019, with a price of $279 for the Founders Edition.
+In late 2020, there are still third-party options available around that price.
+Some cards, such as the , have dropped as low as $220.

 With prices so close to one another, the kind of frame rates and detail settings you can expect to play at with these cards is extremely important.
 All three are excellent at 1080p gaming, but which is the most powerful?